+By SPD

-- By SPD The EEPROM on a DIMM has SPD (Serial Presence Detect) data structure that stores information about the module such as the memory type, memory size, memory speed, etc. When this option is selected, the system will run according to the information in the EEPROM.
-It allows you to configure the 2 fields that follow - (SDRAM Cycle Length and Bank Interleave).
-The system will run according to the settings in these two fields.
+The EEPROM on a DIMM has SPD (Serial Presence Detect) data structure that stores information about the module such as the memory type, memory size, memory speed, etc. When this option is selected, the system will run according to the information in the EEPROM.
+This option is the default setting because it provides the most stable condition for the system.
+The "DRAM CAS Latency" to "Active to CMD (Trcd)" fields will show the default settings by SPD.